 I was watching an episode of The Middle recently, where Sue had to work at the Baked Potato Hut (or whatever it was called) to cater to shoppers who were foregoing Thanksgiving in order to take advantage of early bird deals on what she cleverly dubbed “Black Friday Eve.”
 I don’t know about you, but I’ll be staying away from the mall or any place other than home on Black Friday Eve or Black Friday for that matter.
-The deals aren’t that great (in my experience, the best deals are offered the week before) and there are lots of other ways to get bargains while earning extra points and miles – unless, of course, you’re one of those people who camps outside of Best Buy for a $100 flatscreen and actually gets it.
-For the 99% of us who don’t like sleeping in the cold, there are plenty of great deals you can take advantage of from the comfort of home:
+The deals aren’t that great.
+There are lots of other ways to get bargains while earning extra points and miles.
+Unless you’re one of those people who camps outside of Best Buy for a $100 flatscreen and actually gets it.
+For the 99% of us who don’t like sleeping in the cold, there are plenty of great deals you can take advantage of from the comfort of home.

 1. Credit Card Statement Credits and Spending Bonuses.